I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 The story of Fleming’s life holds intrigue and flair, just like his fictional character.
 In 1942 in Jamaica, Fleming arrived to meet his American opposite from the Office of Naval Intelligence, where he stayed with fellow Eton College and childhood friend, Ivar Bryce.

 Bryce’s second wife owned a house in Jamaica, and Fleming was impressed with the location.
-After visiting the island, Fleming assured Bryce that when the war was over, he would come back, construct a house, and live on the island.
+After visiting the island, Fleming assured Bryce that he would come back, construct a house, and live on the island when the war was over.

 4. Fleming Designed and Built His Home in Jamaica